 What is an MCAT Percentile Chart?

 Percentile is the measure of the total number of students who have scored more than you in MCAT.
 It is different from percentage, since, percentage is calculated out of 100, in percentile the standard will be, the scores of someone who has done the best in the exam for that particular attempt.
-An MCAT percentile chart is a measure of how you have performed in comparison with the test-takers of that particular year/attempt.
-MCAT percentile chart shows the relationship between your scores and the entire population of test-takers.
-For example: a 98% in an MCAT percentile chart means that 98% of the test-takers scored less than this score.
-The average MCAT score is around 25, that is 50% of the population who has taken the MCAT is below that score, if we are taking percentiles into consideration.
+A percentile chart of MCAT is a measure of how you have performed in comparison with the test-takers of that particular year/attempt.
+A percentile chart shows the relationship between your scores and the entire population of test-takers.
+For example: a 98% in a percentile chart means that 98% of the test-takers scored less than this score.
+The average test score is around 25, that is 50% of the population who has taken the test is below that score, if we are taking percentiles into consideration.
 Negotiating with medical schools is known as 'Trading', and students begin to trade with medical schools when they have a score of 30-plus.
 Most top-medical schools are known to accept students who have percentile ranks between 85-99.
-This analysis gives you a holistic picture of MCAT as a competitive exam in which MCAT percentile charts play an important role.
+This analysis gives you a holistic picture of the test as a competitive exam in which percentile charts play an important role.

-The AAMC is known to publish statistical data every year that includes the MCAT percentile chart.
+The AAMC is known to publish statistical data every year that includes the percentile chart of MCAT.
 It also publishes the MCAT score statistics on its site to help students understand where they stand with regards to other test-takers.

-To see a sample MCAT percentile chart click on the following link https://www.aamc.org/students/download/157904/data/combined10.pdf
+To see a sample percentile chart of the test click on the following link https://www.aamc.org/students/download/157904/data/combined10.pdf

 Terms and Conditions